Lasting Legacy of Meryl Streep: A Look at the Influence on History

 2011: Kennedy Center Honors

-In 2011, Meryl Streep received Kennedy Center Honors.
-Tracey Ullman introduced her, and Robert De Niro and Mike Nichols gave speeches.
-Kevin Kline, Emily Blunt, Stanley Tucci, and Anne Hathaway also honored Streep, with the tribute concluding with a performance of "She's My Pal."
+In 2011, Meryl Streep received Kennedy Center Honors, with introductions by Tracey Ullman and speeches by Robert De Niro and Mike Nichols.
+Kevin Kline, Emily Blunt, Stanley Tucci, and Anne Hathaway also honored Streep, with a performance of "She's My Pal".

-In 2012, Meryl Streep was awarded an Honorary Golden Bear at the Berlin International Film Festival, celebrating her contributions to cinema.
+In 2012, Meryl Streep was awarded an Honorary Golden Bear, celebrating her achievements in film at the Berlin International Film Festival.

 November 2014: Presidential Medal of Freedom

-In November 2014, Meryl Streep was awarded the Presidential Medal of Freedom by President Barack Obama, recognizing her as one of history's most acclaimed actors.
+In November 2014, Meryl Streep was awarded the Presidential Medal of Freedom by President Barack Obama, recognizing her significant contributions to the arts.

 2014: Presidential Medal of Freedom

-In 2014, President Barack Obama awarded Meryl Streep the Presidential Medal of Freedom, the nation's highest civilian honor.
+In 2014, President Barack Obama awarded Meryl Streep the Presidential Medal of Freedom, honoring her significant contributions to American society.

 2015: Fonda's Lasting Influence

-In 2015, Meryl Streep stated that Jane Fonda had a lasting influence on her as an actress, crediting her with opening doors in her career.
+In 2015, Meryl Streep stated that Jane Fonda had a lasting influence on her as an actress and credited her with opening doors for her.

 January 2017: Cecil B. DeMille Award at Golden Globes

-In January 2017, Viola Davis presented Meryl Streep with the Cecil B. DeMille Award at the Golden Globes.
-During her acceptance speech, Streep quoted Carrie Fisher.
+In January 2017, Meryl Streep received the Cecil B. DeMille Award at the Golden Globes, presented by Viola Davis.
+In her acceptance speech, Streep quoted Carrie Fisher, saying, "Take your broken heart and make it into art."

 2017: Golden Globe Cecil B. DeMille Award